Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas Schedule Analysis

-- On January 25, the Longhorns picked up their signature win of the season, a 78-58 victory over the Oklahoma Sooners, who rank No. 16 in the AP's Top 25.
+- Against the No. 16 Oklahoma Sooners on January 25, the Longhorns captured their signature win of the season, a 78-58 home victory.

 Texas 2022-23 Best Wins